bulwark-crypto/Bulwark-KB/docs/FAQs/Zerocoin-FAQ.md

 ##### Q: How does it work?

-A: In simple terms, the Zerocoin Protocol allows users to burn their BWK, and in return be provided with zBWK, which is an I.O.U on the network that is can be spent later to get their BWK back.
-When you want to initiate a spend, your wallet sends a zero-knowledge proof to the blockchain that allows fresh BWK to be created by the network which replaces the burnt BWK, but as it is freshly made it has no transaction history.
+A: The simplest explanation is that the Zerocoin Protocol allows users to burn their BWK and get zBWK in exchange. zBWK is an I.O.U on the network that can be spent as normal BWK.
+When you want to initiate a spend, your wallet sends a zero-knowledge proof to the blockchain that allows fresh BWK to be created by the network which replaces the burnt BWK, but with no transaction history, essentially "washing" the coins.
 You can even instruct the network to send the redeemed BWK to a 3rd party address, to completely hide who sent the BWK to the recipient!

+##### Q: So how do I convert BWK to zBWK?

+A: Its very easy.
+Simply go to the `privacy` tab in your wallet, enter an amount in the `mint zerocoin` text box, click `mint zerocoin` and your coins will be in the que, waiting for confirmations.
+When it is in this que, it is waiting for confirmations and maturity, 20 confirmations on the network, and at least one other mint in the same denomination or denominations.

+##### Q: How do I spend zBWK?

+A: The process is very similar to sending a normal transaction.
+In the privacy tab, you will find a familiar field in the bottom-left which lets you choose denominations to spend, enter an amount, and choose an address.
+Then you can click send to either receive zBWK as BWK yourself, or send BWK anonymously to someone else.

 ##### Q: Security Levels?
 What are these?